biojs/edu/series/101/35_bootstraping_a_project.md

 to your `PATH` variable.
 If you want to install globally into your home directory without using `sudo`, have a look at [this guide](https://github.com/sindresorhus/guides/blob/master/npm-global-without-sudo.md).

 ### 1.2) Bootstrap your new project
+{% hlblock info %}
+For BioJS 2 components, we have following naming recommendations:

+__biojs-[io/rest/vis/algo/...]-[name]__

+- Use `io` for components which are responsible for parsing data into a specific format (aka parser)
+- Use `vis` for components which are visualizing data sets
+- Use `rest` for REST apis to databases
+- Use `algo` for server/client side algorithms processing the data (e.g. alignments, neural networks, markov models, graph algorithms)

+If you have a better name for your package, please use it.
+This naming guideline is only if you are not that creative (like us).
+{% endhlblock %}

 ~~~
 mkdir <your-project>